tr8dr/tr8dr.github.io/_posts/2021-08-19-TradingDepth.markdown

 For those interested, happy to share the larger generated data set containing distribution by:  pair, side, dow, tod, period, condition & level.

-I am not yet trading the referenced strategies, as need to set up offshore entities or partner with a 3rd party.
+I am not yet trading the referenced strategies, as need to set up an offshore entity or partner with a 3rd party.
 Still have some more work to do in terms of portfolio sizing and blending, but otherwise look very attractive.